pseudo6626/KAPA/README.md

-If you are interested in being a test subject for KAPA, download the file in the "new files" folder called pid_calibrate.py.
+If you are interested in being a test subject for KAPA, download the file in the "new-klipper-files" folder called pid_calibrate.py.
 DO NOT RENAME IT.
 The file must have this name.
 Next, use your SSH or SCP program of choice (I use winSCP) to navigate on your pi hosting klipper to:  /home/pi/klipper/klippy/extras    Next, identify and delete the two files named pid_calibrate in this folder.
 (One will have the .py extension, the other is a .pyc file that is auto generated on reboot).
 Finally, move the newly modified file you downloaded from me into the folder.

 Alternatively, you can copy/paste replace the contents of the new pid_calibrate.py file here into the file located on your pi.
 However, you still MUST delete the pid_calibrate.pyc file.
 Otherwise klipper wont "see" the new changes.